Finding a stand-in for cashews (the kidney-shaped edible seeds of the cashew tree, Anacardium occidentale) isn't as hard as it seems.

 Almonds are our go-to swap for cashews.
 They nail the crunchy texture we all crave.

-One for one is the exchange rate, keeping recipes easy.
+One for one is the exchange rate (use a 1:1 ratio by volume for most recipes), keeping recipes easy.
 We found out almonds work wonders in pesto.

 Our tip?
 Toast them first.
 It boosts the flavor big time.